charles-schleifer/22q_hoffman/22qPrisma_preprocessing/README.md

     * notes: 1) unlike other hoffman_submit_qunex commands, list all sessions after "--sessions=" *within* the "--qunex_options" string 2) make a separate batch file for sessions missing T2w scans as these require different parameters.

 ## B) HCP minimal preprocessing steps
-Notes:
-* these steps may take several hours each to complete (freesurfer is the slowest)
-* some logs will be output in your specified --logdir, but the most useful logs are in qunex_studyfolder/processing/logs/comlogs
-  * these comlogs will show you if each command for each session is running (name will start with "tmp"), done, or exited in error, and the log contents will give more information

  1. initial structural image processing with `hcp_pre_freesurfer`
  2. anatomical segmentation with `hcp_freesurfer`
  3. creation of CIFTI image with `hcp_post_freesurfer`
  4. processing BOLD image in volume space with `hcp_fmri_volume`
  5. transformation of fMRI results to CIFTI space with `hcp_fmri_surface`

+### Notes:
+* these steps may take several hours each to complete (freesurfer is the slowest)
+* some logs will be output in your specified --logdir, but the most useful logs are in qunex_studyfolder/processing/logs/comlogs
+  * these comlogs will show you if each command for each session is running (name will start with "tmp"), done, or exited in error, and the log contents will give more information

 ## C) BOLD post-processing
-Notes:
-* these steps run much more quickly than the HCP steps
-* outputs are in the images directory
-* logs are in the same format as prior steps
-* "--bolds" string specifies bold names (from session_hcp.txt) to process, separated by commas

 1. map minimally preprocessed results to images directory with `map_hcp_data`
 2. create brain masks with `create_bold_brain_masks`